 Buying The Best You Can Afford

-If you are concerned about purchasing scallops treated with STP, make sure to look for "dry pack" scallops.
-Dry pack scallops are packaged without any additives.
-By law, STP treated scallops must be sold as "wet pack."
+If you are concerned about purchasing scallops treated with STP, look for "dry pack" scallops.
+Dry-pack scallops are packaged without any additives.
+However, by law, STP-treated scallops must be sold as "wet-pack."

-It is fairly easy to tell the difference between dry pack and wet pack scallops.
-While the natural muscle color is generally ivory to beige and the texture can be slightly sticky, scallops treated with STP are bright white and are very wet to the touch.
+It is pretty easy to tell the difference between dry-pack and wet-pack scallops.
+While the natural muscle color is generally ivory to beige, and the texture can be slightly sticky, scallops treated with STP are bright white and are very wet to the touch.

 Dry Scallops Shrink Less

-If you are planning to prepare a dish using a dry-heat cooking method, such as sautéing or searing, you will be better off purchasing dry pack scallops.
-As you can imagine, a wet pack scallop is more apt to steam in all of that excess water and overcook long before it will caramelize.
+If you plan to prepare a dish using a dry-heat cooking method, such as sautéing or searing, you will be better off purchasing dry-pack scallops.
+As you can imagine, a wet pack scallop is more apt to steam in all of that excess water and overcook long before it caramelizes.

-And the wet scallops shrink when you cook them almost 40% whereas the dry scallops do not.
-You may be paying more for the dry scallops but by the time you are done cooking them, you may actually be saving.
+And the wet scallops shrink when you cook them almost 40%, whereas the dry scallops do not.
+So you may be paying more for the dry scallops, but by the time you cook them, you may be saving.

-If you are making a dish where the scallop is a supporting player or are using a moist heat cooking method like a fish stew or chowder, you will probably be fine using wet pack scallops.
-It is a personal decision that you will have to make based on your budget and your feelings about food additives.
+If you are making a dish where the scallop is a supporting player or are using a moist heat cooking method like a fish stew or chowder, you will probably be fine using wet-pack scallops.
+However, it is a personal decision that you will have to make based on your budget and your feelings about food additives.

 How Are Scallops Sold?

-Like shrimp, scallops are sold by count-per-pound.
-Sea scallops might be marked at 10/20, meaning that between 10 and 20 scallops are in each pound.
+Like shrimp, scallops are sold by count per pound.
+For example, sea scallops might be marked at 10/20, meaning that between 10 and 20 scallops are in each pound.
 This translates to scallops that weigh somewhere between .8 to 1.6 ounces each.
 The higher the numbers, the smaller the scallops.

 Of course, larger sea scallops tend to be the most expensive.
-Another weight designation you might see is U/10 or U/15.
-This means that it takes fewer than, or under, 10 (or 15) to make up a pound.
+So another weight designation you might see is U/10 or U/15.
+This means it takes fewer than or under 10 (or 15) to make up a pound.

 Here again, the larger the U number, the smaller the scallop.
 Bay scallops, being smaller than sea scallops, generally fall in the 70/120 range.
 This roughly equates to between 4 to 9-10 bay scallops per ounce.

-When purchasing scallops, make sure to buy from a reputable fishmonger and be sure to smell the scallops before purchase.
+When purchasing scallops, make sure to buy from a reputable fishmonger and smell the scallops before purchasing.
 The scallops should smell clean and sweet and like the ocean.
 If they have a strong fishy smell, do not buy them.

-As mentioned before, dry pack scallops should feel slightly sticky but not be slimy.
+As mentioned, dry-pack scallops should feel slightly sticky but not slimy.
 If the rubbery side muscle has been left on the scallops, ask your fishmonger to remove them.
-Trust me, this will save you valuable time in the kitchen, once it's time to cook.
+Trust me; this will save you valuable time in the kitchen once it's time to cook.

 How To Store Fresh Scallops

 Fresh scallops need to be stored at temperatures below 38F.
-This is generally lower than most people keep their refrigerators, so you will have to make some adjustments.
+This is generally lower than most people keep their refrigerators, so you must make some adjustments.

 Place ice in the shallow container and spread the scallops on the ice.
 Cover everything with a damp paper towel, and store in the coldest part of the refrigerator.

-Even with this care, make sure to use the scallops within a day or two.
+Even with this care, use the scallops within a day or two.
 Because they are so perishable, using them the same day you purchase them is ideal.